Databricks Query History Access change

 What's changing

 Databricks is updating the query_history system table so that the statement_text column (the SQL text of each executed query) is masked by default.
-Going forward, only members of a new Databricks group, databricks_pii_access, will be able to read query text.
+Going forward, only members of the databricks_pii_access group will be able to read query text.
+This is a Databricks platform change, not a Monte Carlo change.

 When this takes effect